-Georgie Frost is joined in the studio by Share Radio's senior analyst Ed Bowsher.
-Today they discuss the difficulties faced by young people trying to save as well as the growing popularity of staycations.
-Plus the state of the UK energy market as the big six companies start to claw back customers.
+Georgie Frost is joined in the studio by Share's Senior analyst Ed Bowsher.
+Today they discuss the latest figures on the labour market as well as the rising number of rental properties now being put on Airbnb.
+Plus is it time for workplaces to change their attitudes towards tattoos?
 All these stories and more on The News Review.